Thorsten1/daily_message/README.md

 <br> This variable needs to be refreshed because the url token will expire.
 The respone would be something like <code>
 invalid token: token is expired by ...</code>
 ### ToDos
-- Add Daily check so only one message will be prompted per day (always the same)
 - Maybe add edit endpoint
 - Make use of morgan's extended logging